Letitia Elizabeth Landon: Later career

-In 1837, Landon published a further novel, Ethel Churchill. and began to explore new forms in which to express her literary talent.
+In 1837, Landon published another novel, Ethel Churchill, and began to explore new forms in which to express her literary talent.
 One of these was her dramatic tragedy, Castruccio Castracani, which represents a culmination of her development of the metrical romance, both in its form and content.
 Already, she had experimented with verses for Schloss's Bijou Almanacks, which measured 3/4 by 1/2 inch and were to be read with a magnifier.
 She also negotiated with Heath for the publication in the future of a series of Female Portraits of characters from literature.
-Her final endeavour was Lady Anne Granard (or Keeping up Appearances), a novel on a lighter note, but her work on this at Cape Coast was cut short all too soon.
+Her final endeavour was Lady Anne Granard (or Keeping up Appearances), a lighter novel, but her work on this at Cape Coast was cut short.

 Later life

 Landon began to "[talk] of marrying any one, and of wishing to get away, from England, and from those who had thus misunderstood her".
 In October 1836, Landon met George Maclean, governor of the Gold Coast (now Ghana), at a dinner party given by Matthew Forster, and the two began a relationship.
-Maclean, however, moved to Scotland early the following year, to the surprise and distress of Landon and her friends.
+Maclean moved to Scotland early the following year, to the surprise and distress of Landon and her friends.
 After much prodding, Maclean returned to England and he and Landon were married shortly thereafter, on 7 June 1838.
 The marriage was held privately, and Landon spent the first month of it living with friends.
 Her schoolfriend Emma Roberts wrote of Maclean: